 Digital Object Identifier (DOI)

 Jensen, Robert, "Anticipating Artistic Behavior: New Research Tools for Art Historians" (2004).
 Art & Visual Studies Faculty Publications.
-Paper 1.
+1.